Delayed Supreme Court ruling makes Trump trial on 2020 charges unlikely before election

 - Oops!Something went wrong.Please try again later.

-PHILADELPHIA, PENNSYLVANIA - JUNE 22: Dave McCormick, Republican U.S. Senate candidate from Pennsylvania, speaks alongside Republican presidential candidate, former U.S. President Donald Trump at a campaign rally at the Liacouras Center on June 22, 2024 in Philadelphia, Pennsylvania.
-Earlier today Trump delivered remarks at the Faith and Freedom Road to Majority conference in Washington DC.
-(Photo by Anna Moneymaker/Getty Images)
+Dave McCormick, Republican U.S. Senate candidate from Pennsylvania, speaks alongside the Republican presidential candidate, former U.S. President Donald Trump, at a campaign rally at the Liacouras Center on June 22, 2024 in Philadelphia, Pennsylvania.
+(Anna Moneymaker/Getty Images)

 WASHINGTON — The U.S. Supreme Court has yet to rule on whether presidents enjoy total criminal immunity, delaying one of the most consequential legal decisions in U.S. history and likely closing the door on former President Donald Trump facing his federal election interference trial before November.